andreluong/Finance-Tracker/README.md

 4. Multer and Google Cloud Storage

     This step allows you to configure receipt and CSV storage using Google Cloud Storage (GCS).
-If you do not plan on using GCS, you can adjust the Multer configuration for local storage
+If you do not plan on using GCS, you can adjust the Multer configuration for local storage.

     **Using Local Storage**
     1. In `backend/routes/transactions`, change Multer's storage option to `diskStorage`